|born on||10 May 1899 at 21:16 (= 9:16 PM )|

 When Fred grew tall enough to match his sister, they took a course in advanced dance and hit the road once more as a team.
 From 1916 they were stars, playing in a fire-cracker string of Broadway and London super hits that included "For Goodness Sake," "Lady Be Good," "Funny Face," and "The Band Wagon."
 They were the toast of two continents, a famous dance team for 16 years.
 In 1932, Adele married Lord Charles Cavendish and quit the stage forever.

 Astaire fell in love and married a petite, 25-year-old New York socialite, Phyllis Potter, in 1933, then he took his bride and headed for Hollywood.
+She was born on 4 May 1908 in Boston as Phyllis Livingston Baker, and former wife of Eliphalet Nott Potter III (1906–1981).

 During a prior attempt to break into the film genre, the producer who reviewed his screen test added a line to his history that was classic, "Can't act.
 Can't sing.
 Balding.
 Can dance a little."
 This time, Astaire hit Hollywood like an explosion.
 In his second picture, "Flying Down to Rio," he was teamed with Ginger Rogers and they danced a fandango called the carioca that brought down the house.
 They became the most durable and dazzling musical comedy team, starring in eight more movie musicals, "The Gay Divorcee," "Roberta," "Top Hat," "Follow the Fleet," "Swing Time," "Shall we Dance?"
 "Carefree," and "The Story of Vernon and Irene Castle."
 Together they made magic.
 Katharine Hepburn remarked, "Astaire gave her class; Rogers gave him sex."
 After their last film together, Rogers went on to straight dramatic parts.